Skip to main content

 12. Quantum Computer Science

 We will endeavour to place you in your first-choice lecture courses but ask you to provide a reserve choice in your application, as your first choice may already be filled.
-We limit numbers in each course to ensure you receive the small-class, discussion-based learning experience we offer.
+We limit numbers in each course to ensure classes are small and learning is discussion-based.

 While you are free to choose any two lecture courses, we recommend selecting one lecture course within, and one course outside, your major subject, and so take advantage of the opportunity to try something new and different.
 Some lecture course combinations may be restricted due to timetabling constraints.

 Most courses do not have prerequisites and are therefore open to everyone.
 Please read the lecture course descriptions carefully and take time to choose wisely.
-You will have an opportunity to request to switch classes in Week 1, but this will be subject to availability and approval from the Academic Director.
+Post admission, requests to switch classes will be subject to availability and approval from the Academic Director.

 Exeter reserves the right to alter or cancel any course in the event that a lecturer becomes unexpectedly unavailable, or in the unlikely event of a course being undersubscribed.
 In both cases we will use our best endeavours to find an alternative teacher and/or advise you of the best alternative course.